IvoDSBarros/Experimenting-NLP-on-rock-news-articles/README.md

 + A hybrid text classification method will be implemented using the generated labelled data of the rule-based text classification model.

-+ Following the approach of M. Kelechava (2019), the LDA Gensim Ensemble model will be further tuned
++ Following the approach of M. Kelechava (2019), the LDA Gensim Ensemble model will be also used as a basis for a machine learning supervised model.

 <br>